 And then I found it needed another revision in 2011, another in 2014, and yet another in 2015.

-And then … another.
-In April 2020, five years after the novel’s initial 2015 publication , I reread my paperback copy and decided there were numerous punctuation issues, as well as a bit of dialog overkill, that slowed down or distracted the reader.
-So my flagship novel The Soul Institute has received a thorough copyediting and is in fact about 3,000 words shorter.
+Then another In April 2020, five years after the novel’s initial 2015 publication.
+I reread my paperback copy and decided there were numerous punctuation issues, as well as a bit of dialog overkill and overuse of italicized thoughts, that slowed down or distracted the reader.
+So The Soul Institute received a thorough copyediting and a major reduction in italicized thinking, and is in fact about 3,000 words shorter.
 Yet it’s the same novel; no scenes, characters, or plot have been changed.
-It’s much tighter and more forceful now and I’m extremely pleased with it.
-The updated version has been uploaded to all sales channels.

 Contents